Antalya: History

 As of 1920, Antalya was reported as having a population of approximately 30,000.
 The harbor was described as small, and unsafe for vessels to visit in the winter.
 Antalya was exporting wheat, flour, sesame seeds, livestock, timber and charcoal.
 The latter two were often exported to Egypt and other goods to Italy or other Greek islands, who received mainly flour.
 In 1920, the city had seven flour mills.
 Wheat was imported, and then processed in town before exportation.
 Antalya imported manufactured items, mainly from the United Kingdom.

 The city had a Greek minority that made up 1/3 of the population until the population exchange.
 Antalya also had a tiny Armenian population which had a church on the street of "Hamam çikmazi" named Hovhannes Surp Garabed, which was later on demolished.
 Antalya also had a Jewish community which had a tiny Synagogue in the neighborhood of Balbey and a Talmud Torah.
 The Synagogue was closed in 1948 and its exact location is not known, and the Synagogue might not exist anymore.
 The Jewish community had two graveyards and one was located across "Donerciler carsisi"and was demolished when the area was opened to construction, but one marble tombstone belonging to a Jew named Raphael Moshe was transferred to the Antalya Museum where it can be seen in the museum garden.

-The city was occupied by Italy for three years (1919-22) in the aftermath of World War I, but was recaptured by a newly independent Turkey in the Turkish War of Independence.
+The city was occupied by Italy for three years (1919-22) in the aftermath of World War I. Italy withdrew their troops and it was turned over to the newly independent Turkey in the Turkish War of Independence.
 Large-scale development beginning in the 1970s transformed Antalya from a pastoral town into one of Turkey's largest metropolitan areas.
 Much of this has been due to tourism, which expanded in the 21st century.
-In the 1987 singing diva Dalida held her last concert in Antalya.
+In 1987 singing diva Dalida held her last concert in Antalya.

 Antalya was the host city for the 2015 G-20 summit and the Expo 2016.
 Five countries have their consular missions in Antalya including Belgium, Germany, Russia, Serbia and the United Kingdom.

 Geography

 Climate

 Antalya has a hot-summer Mediterranean climate (Köppen: Csa) or a dry-summer humid subtropical climate (Trewartha: Cf or 'wet Cs).
 It experiences hot, dry summers and mild, rainy winters.
-While rainy spells are common and often heavy in winter, Antalya is very sunny, with nearly 3,000 hours of sunlight per year.
+While rain is common and often heavy in winter, Antalya is very sunny, with nearly 3,000 hours of sunlight per year.
 Frost does occasionally occur at night almost every winter, but snow is a very rare phenomenon.
 The highest recorded air temperature was 45.4 C on 1 July 2017 but later this record was removed and turned back to 45°C (113°F) in 6 July 2000.
 Record low is −4.6 °C (23.7°F) in 5 February 1950.
 Record snow depth is 5 cm (1.97 inches) in January 1993.
 The mean sea temperature ranges between 16 C in winter and 27 C in summer.